 These include Term Finance Certificates (TFCs), SUKUK Certificates, Registered Bonds, Corporate Bonds etc., and all kinds of debt instruments issued by any Pakistani company or corporation registered in Pakistan.

 These are debt instruments issued by the Government of Pakistan.
-These include PIBs, Treasury Bills, National Savings Bonds, and Islamic Ijarah Sukuks.
+These include PIBs, Treasury Bills, PIBs (Fixed and Floating) and Govt of Pakistan Islamic Ijara Sukuk (Fixed and Floating)

 ETF is a pooled investment vehicle with units that can be bought or sold on the Stock Exchange at a market-determined price.
 Similar to mutual funds units, ETF owns the underlying assets (stocks or bonds) and offers investors a proportionate share in a pool of stocks, bonds, and other assets.
 The ETFs have Net Asset Values (NAVs) which are listed on PSX website.
 The NAV of an ETF is the sum of marked-to-market values of the individual portfolio holdings plus the portion of the assets held in cash and cash equivalents, less all the accrued ETF expenses.
 The NAVs of these securities are disseminated during the day.
 The Settlement Dates of these securities is T + 2.